 You could also make the entire recipe and reheat it for dinner.
 It tastes great as leftovers as the flavors combine well after resting in the fridge.

-After making this a half dozen times, my Vegetarian Stuffing recipe is now a true family favorite!
+My Vegetarian Stuffing recipe is a true family favorite!
+I've made this recipe countless times and it's out of this world.
 This combination of sweet and savory stuffing is out of this world and whether you are vegetarian or not, this dish will be the star of your Thanksgiving or holiday table.
 I hope you enjoy it as much as I do.

 More Vegetarian Thanksgiving Sides